recallnet/ceramic-tests/README.md

     # Build and run the hermetic test driver using the test suite image
     make hermetic-tests

+Using make is not required, feel free to peak inside the Makefile in order to call the test driver directly for whatever workflow you may need.

 ## Contributing

 We are happy to accept small and large contributions, feel free to make a suggestion or submit a pull request.